-Insurance coverage for scalp cooling is not yet standard in the United States, however DigniCap patients have submitted insurance claims and received reimbursement for treatment costs at varying levels since DigniCap received FDA clearance in 2015.
-Success with reimbursement varies depending on plan, coverage, and location.
-With the July 2017 expansion of DigniCap clinical indications to include patients with solid tumors, claims for reimbursement and demand for coverage will continue to build as more patients utilize this life changing treatment at infusion centers across the United States.
+Although insurance coverage for scalp cooling is not yet standard in the United States, DigniCap patients have submitted insurance claims and received reimbursement for treatment costs at varying levels since DigniCap received FDA clearance in 2015.
+Success with reimbursement varies depending on plan, coverage, and location and CPT codes do not guarantee coverage.

-2. ICD codes on your claim form need to match your diagnosis exactly.
-These will likely be in the range of:
+- The ICD- 10-CM code on your claim form needs to match the diagnosis in your medical record exactly.
+The primary diagnosis code will likely be in the range of:

 0–C96.9 (Malignant neoplasm)